Skip to footer content

 Configure Cache Options

-By setting cache parameters, you can alter how the memory cache behaves.
-This involves configuring a set method of parameters including size restrictions, cache entry eviction tactics, and cache value expiration regulations.
-This is an illustration of how to set cache options:
+By setting cache parameters, you can alter how the memory cache behaves, including size restrictions, cache entry eviction tactics, and cache value expiration regulations.
+Here is an illustration of how to set cache options:

 public void ConfigureServices(IServiceCollection services)